Call for Papers

 ManLang 2017 submissions must conform to the ACM Policy on Prior Publication and Simultaneous Submissions and to SIGPLAN Republication Policy.

-Regular research papers will be allowed up to 12 pages in the proceedings, and work-in-progress research, industry, and tool papers will be allowed up to 6 pages.
+Regular research papers will be allowed up to 12 pages (excluding bibliography and appendix) in the proceedings, and work-in-progress research, industry, and tool papers will be allowed up to 6 pages (excluding bibliography and appendix).
+Posters can be accompanied by 1 page abstract.
 All papers must conform to the ACM Proceedings Template.
 Questions about paper topics and submission format can be directed to the PC chair.

 At least one author of each accepted paper is required to attend the conference and present the paper.